How to troubleshoot "functions runtime is unreachable"

 - Do not check "slot setting" for any of these settings.
 When you swap deployment slots the Function will break.

-- Do not set these settings when using automated deployments.
+- Do not modify these settings as part of automated deployments.

 - These settings must be provided and valid at creation time.
 An automated deployment that does not contain these settings will result in a non-functional App, even if the settings are added after the fact.